Module Credits: The module is worth 15 CATS points.

 Seminar Time: TBA.

-Most of the texts studied on this course are available as digital facsimiles and can be downloaded from this page.
-I will distribute other material in class in digital or paper form as necessary.
+Module Syllabus: Most of the texts studied on this course are available as digital facsimiles and can be downloaded from this page.
+I’ll distribute other material in class in digital or paper form as necessary.
 Do bring a memory stick along to class each week.
 The facsimiles on this web page are of out-of-copyright books.
-You will need to buy very few books for this module.
+You’ll need to buy no books for this module.

 Week 1.
 Introduction